elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

-We thank the reviewers for their insightful feedback.
+We thank the reviewers for their feedback.

+Responding to reviewer A on novelty, we provide a quantification (via METG) of typical programming system overheads.
+Contrary to the suggestion of reviewer A, we found that the METGs we found in practice did not always match our intuitions.
+In fact, some were off to such a large degree (multiple orders of magnitude) that they prompted the development teams to conduct major new development to address our results (more on this below).

+METG itself is also a contribution.
+Without METG, it is difficult to quantify the programming system's contribution to application overheads.
+Papers that look at system overheads typically report measurements in tasks per second, but either use empty tasks or do not report the level of efficiency achieved.
+(See below for citations.)
+In either case it is impossible to determine how much useful work is being performed.
+METG constrains efficiency so that a fixed amount of work is being performed relative to overhead.

+METG is parameterized on the efficiency metric.
+This is necessary, as it would not make sense to measure FLOPS on a memory bound benchmark, or vice versa.
+However, in spite of this, we find that the METG values tend to fall into a certain characteristic range which is consistent across efficiency measures.
+For example, compare Figures 6 and 8.
+The systems in each graph occupy roughly the same parts of each graph, and in most cases the relative ordering of systems is the same (with a small number of close ties flipped between one and the other).
+This holds when plotting Figure 8 on axes of efficiency vs task granularity (which we will include in the final paper).

+METG is also specific to the machine configuration: it can vary with network, CPU, etc. However it is again our experience that METG for a given programming system tends to span a range of typical values, and that these can guide both application and system development.
+Also, more precise measurements can identify specific bugs as noted below.

+Beyond this, it would simply be impossible to conduct any quantitative evaluation of a large number of systems without Task Bench.
+This is a major contribution.
+Task Bench permits $\mathcal{O}(N+M)$ rather than
+$\mathcal{O}(NM)$ implementation effort.
+In looking at the related work, we find that the only benchmarks with a comparable number of implementations are substantially more limited than Task Bench.

 Reviewers A and D note that the bugs described in lines 197-199 currently do not have a larger analysis.
 We include a draft of this analysis below and will incorporate it into the final paper.

-Regarding novelty, reviewer C is correct that a major contribution of our paper is a thorough empirical evaluation, but that this is made possible by substantial contributions in other areas.
-Namely, the design of task bench which permits $\mathcal{O}(N+M)$ rather than
-$\mathcal{O}(NM)$ implementation effort, and the definition of METG, are both critical.
-Without the former, a comparison of 15 systems would be intractable without substantially simplifying the benchmark.
-Without the latter, the results would be prone to bias, and even more difficult to interpret.

-Contrary to the suggestion of reviewer A, we found that the METGs we found in practice did not always match our intuitions.
-In fact, some were off to such a large degree (multiple orders of magnitude) that they prompted the development teams to conduct major new development to address our results.
-These cases are included in our analysis below.

-It is true that METG is a configuration-specific metric.
-That is, it can vary depending on the network, CPU, etc. However it is our experience that METG for a given programming system tends to span a range of typical values, and that these can guide both application and system development.
-Also, more precise measurements can identify specific bugs as noted above.

 Reviewer B asks about the impact of the network.
 It is our experience that, except at the absolute lowest METGs, most programming system overhead is on the CPU.
 Thus our study can highlight ways in which these systems can be optimized to reduce unnecessary overheads.
-However, we agree that a comparison across network architectures would be a good direction for future work.
+However, we agree that comparing networks is a good direction for future work.

 TPS is reported in citations \[6, 28, 32].
 See also \[A-C] below.

-Fitting a Task Bench configuration to a specific application is a direction for future work, but the patterns in Figure 1 are all derived from common scientific computing workloads (and this is an extensible set).
+Fitting Task Bench configurations to specific applications is a direction for future work, but the patterns in Figure 1 are derived from common scientific workloads (and this is an extensible set).

 Irregular parallelism is enabled by allowing dependencies to vary over time.
-For example, the full Task Bench implementation includes a random dependence pattern.
+For example, Task Bench includes a randomized dependence pattern.

-The OpenMP implementation uses a switch to execute `#pragma omp task` statements with varying numbers of `depends` clauses.
-An excerpt is included below.
+An excerpt from the OpenMP implementation is included below.
 Note all our implementations are open source and a link will be included in the final paper.

 Responding to reviewer C: the task graph is streamed whenever possible.
 For example, both Realm and Dask operate on explicit task